How to use

 4. Upload images:

-Select the folder to upload.
-Multiple images will be processed automatically.
+Select the folder to upload and multiple images will be processed automatically

 5. Interpret outputs: